xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ### Legacy

-The `qemu-system-gnuarmeclipse` is now deprecated, and kept only for compatibility reasons.
+The `qemu-system-gnuarmeclipse` binary is now deprecated, and is kept only for compatibility reasons.

 Compared to the master `qemu-system-arm`, the changes are major, all